realworldocaml/book/book/data-serialization/README.md

 - : Sexp.t = ((this is included) (this stays) (and now we're done))
 ```

-If we introduce an error into our s-expression, by, say, creating a file
+If we introduce an error into our s-expression, by, say, creating a
-`broken_example.scm` which is `example.scm`, without open-paren in front of
+file `broken_example.scm` which is `example.scm`, without the
-`bar`, we'll get a parse error:
+open-paren in front of `bar`, we'll get a parse error:

 ```ocaml env=main,dir=examples/sexps
 # Sexp.load_sexp "example_broken.scm";;